GLOBAL MARKETS-Global stocks, oil edge away from highs as stimulus rally ebbs | Business

 Global shares were flat on Friday but within sight of a record high, while oil edged lower as benchmark debt yields climbed, helping to curb the latest stimulus-driven rally.

-Gains in Asian stock markets proved tough to match for most European peers, after they hit a one-year high the day before.
-U.S. stock futures also suggested a lower start for Wall Street later in the day.
+Gains in Asian stock markets proved tough to match for most European peers after they hit a one-year high the day before.
+Wall Street also looks set for a lower open, with S&P 500 futures down 0.5%.
 The note of caution followed the signing of a $1.9 trillion U.S. stimulus bill into law on Thursday and a further dovish tilt from the European Central Bank that had prompted a retreat in bond yields and eased global concerns about rising inflation.

-The burst of market optimism from those events had helped Asian shares rise - Japan's Nikkei added 1.7% - but this faded out as Europe opened for business, with the STOXX Europe 600 down around 0.5%.
-That in turn weighed on the MSCI World Index , taking it into the red, down 0.1%, albeit less than 1.5% away from the record high hit last month.
+The burst of market optimism from those events had helped Asian shares rise - Japan's Nikkei added 1.7% - but this faded out as Europe opened for business, with the STOXX Europe 600 down around 0.6%.
+That, in turn, weighed on the MSCI World Index, taking it into the red, down 0.2%, albeit less than 1.5% away from the record high hit last month.

 "We have recently seen some erratic market moves across asset classes, as well as within equity market sectors and styles.
 A period of digestion thus seems logical and healthy," Barclays analyst Emmanuel Cau said in a note.
 Biden had signed the stimulus legislation before giving a televised address in which he pledged aggressive action to speed vaccinations and move the country closer to normality by July 4.